Priya123Tripathi/delta-demo/README.md

 # delta-demo
-this ia an demo for using github
+This ia an demo for using github/git classes